Ningning (TV series)

 Ningning (lit.
-'Sparkle') is a 2015 Philippine comedy-drama television series directed by Jeffrey Jeturian, starring Jana Agoncillo.
-The series premiered on ABS-CBN's PrimeTanghali noontime block and worldwide on The Filipino Channel from July 27, 2015 to January 15, 2016, replacing Oh My G! and was replaced by Be My Lady.
+'Sparkle') is a Philippine television drama series broadcast by ABS-CBN.
+Directed by Jeffrey Jeturian, it stars Jana Agoncillo, John Steven de Guzman, Beauty Gonzalez, Ketchup Eusebio and Sylvia Sanchez.
+It aired on the network's Prime Tanghali line up and worldwide on TFC from July 27, 2015 to January 15, 2016, replacing Oh My G! and was replaced by Be My Lady.

 Plot

 The series shows life through the eyes of a little girl named Ningning.
 Born in a secluded island called Isla Baybay, Ningning grew up living a simple life with her father Dondon, her mother Lovely, and her grandmother Mamay.
 As a fisherman, Dondon barely earns enough to make ends meet but the constant support and love of his family makes him feel like the richest man in the world.
 Through their love for each other, everyday in Ningning's life seems happy and content.
 As fate would have it, a strong typhoon ravished the island and destroyed the boat by which Dondon makes his living.
 This forced the family to leave for the city to find a better life.
 Although faced with many challenges in their life in the city, Ningning and her family showed that though hope, perseverance, love of family and friends, all things are achievable.
 Through the eyes of Ningning the world takes on an innocent perception full of beautiful relationships, second chances, forgiveness, and love.